arlobelshee/arlo.belshee.com/content/resume.md

 {{< /timeline >}}

 <sup>*</sup> Skills are listed in the year learned.
-Years of experience are in parentheses.
+Subsequent years of experience are shown in parentheses.

 {{% /blank-space-fix %}}